Last updated on March 25, 2021, to add clarifications.

 So, now what?

 You can only swim against the current for so long!

 The way to be successful in any business is by bringing value to consumers.
-And that could be in the last three services listed above.
-They can more hardly be remotely provided.
+And that could be in the last three services listed above: Rental dive gear, repair & maintenance, and refills.
+These services can more hardly be remotely provided.

-It is conceivable that repair & maintenance and rental gear could eventually be provided from a centralized and remote location.
+It is conceivable and seemingly better in the long run, that repair & maintenance, and rental gear be provided from a centralized and remote location.
 But for now, these are services for which scuba divers may directly benefit from your local services.

 In other words, the local dive shop should drop the word ‘shop’ and work on being a quality ‘dive center’.

 Find a location near an appropriate local dive site.
 Setup a fill station for air, nitrox, and possibly trimix.
 Maintain quality rental dive gear to be used at that dive site by scuba divers and dive instructors.
 And offer repair & maintenance on scuba diving equipment.

 That is the definition of a ‘local’ business.